shamanec/GADS-Android-stream/README.md

 1. Run from terminal
    * Give recording permissions with `adb shell appops set com.shamanec.stream PROJECT_MEDIA allow`
    * Start the stream app with `adb shell am start -n com.shamanec.stream/com.shamanec.stream.ScreenCaptureActivity`
+     * From terminal you also have the option to control the JPEG quality with `adb shell am start -a android.intent.action.MAIN -n com.shamanec.stream/com.shamanec.stream.ScreenCaptureActivity --ei jpegQuality 100`
+     * `jpegQuality` accepts values between 1-100 where 1 is the lowest quality and 100 is the highest quality.
+Default is 100 if you don't provide it.
+Reducing the quality increases the FPS but values below 75 seem to provide negligible improvements.
    * To hide the transparent activity tap Home on the device or run `adb shell input keyevent KEYCODE_HOME`
    * Forward the stream socket to the PC with `adb forward tcp:YOUR_PORT tcp:1991` or directly connect to it using the IP address of the device itself
 2. Run manually